Applying for a charity licence

 - a completed Application for WA charitable collections licence form;

-- financial returns for the last 12 months including an income and expenditure statement and a balance sheet.
+latest financial report including an income and expenditure statement and balance sheet (not required for newly registered organisations).

 There are no fees to obtain a charitable collections licence.